 How is urban design data produced, made accessible, and used to alter urban design practices?

-The challenges embedded in the failures of planning, architecture, and engineering are vast.
-Only a third of the earth’s landscape is urban, and it holds over half its population and will not stop.
-The densest regions are near natural resources and the ocean, and every part of it is instructive of an adaptation to restraint and the failure to do so.
-These regions range from heartbreaking failures to soaring enclosures of fully actualized human potential.
-This duality is now squarely before the change-makers.
+The densest regions of the human habitat are near natural resources and the ocean.
+These locations are instructive of an adaptation to restraint as well as, the failure to do so.
+Their locations and populations range from heartbreaking failures to soaring enclosures of fully actualized human potential.
+This duality is now squarely before the change-makers who are builders.
 The rationalized contradictions of “have” and “have not” have become the tragedy of the knowing and the unknowing.

 Core Elements of Planning, Architecture, and Engineering Practice